chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 - Have Python 3 installed on your computer.
 Yep, Python 3 only.
 - Have [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/3) installed in your computer.
 - Have written & ran programs in Python from the command line
-- Have some idea about lists, dictionaries, functions and classes
+- Have some idea about lists, dictionaries and functions
 - Have some idea about `virtualenv` and installing packages with `pip`

 This project is not tested using Jupyter Notebook, PyCharm,